Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Shader-Graph-Window.md

 The **Shader Graph Window** contains the workspace for creating shaders using the **Shader Graph** system.
 To open the **Shader Graph Window** you must first create a [Shader Graph Asset](index.md).
 For more information see the [Getting Started](Getting-Started.md) section.

-The **Shader Graph** window contains various individual elements such as the [Blackboard](Blackboard.md) and [Master Preview](Master-Preview.md).
+The **Shader Graph** window contains various individual elements such as the [Blackboard](Blackboard.md) and [Main Preview](Master-Preview.md).
 These elements can be moved inside the workspace.
 They will automatically anchor to the nearest corner when scaling the **Shader Graph Window**.

 ## Title Bar